-Join Garrick Chow for an in-depth discussion in this video What is the on-demand economy?, part of Working in the On-Demand Economy.
+Join Garrick Chow for an in-depth discussion in this video What is the on-demand economy?, part of Starting Your Career in the On-Demand Economy.

 - Until just a few years ago, most people had never heard the term on-demand economy or understood what it referred to, probably because the term didn't exist.
 But ask someone today if they've ever heard of Uber, and the answer will most likely be yes.
 The term on-demand economy describes Uber and other services like it.
 Mainly it describes any business in which customers request a task, an item, or a service to be performed by a real person in a quick and timely fashion, usually within hours or sometimes within minutes of the request being placed.
 These requests are almost always placed through a mobile app or web-based interface that connects customers directly to the people who are available to perform the job.